GeorgiNedyalkov/real-estate-web-scraper/README.md

 ## MVP specification

 - Scrapes the information for one bedroom properties only.
 - Displays the properties in a table.
 - Calculates key statistics for simple view.
 - Filter functionality based on different parameters.
 - Backend API for the storage of the data and updating every day.

 ## Features

 - Collects all the information for properties listend on listing channels.
   First only [alo.bg](www.alo.bg) for one bedroom properties
   - Will include other listing channels, all property types, neighborhood and cities.
 - Performs calculations for average prices, sizes and price per sq.m.
 - Displays key statistics.
 - Ranks and sorts properties based on price and presents them in a table.
 - Filters properties based on different parameters.
 - Price range
 - Size range
 - Completion progress
 - Construction Type
 - Floor
 - Year Built

-### Additional (optional features)

--   Performs a comparative analysis based on a property.

-The user inputs information about the home.
-Afterwards a report is generated with the 5 closest properties to these characteristics.
+1. Comparative analysis

+Input the stats of your property:

+price, price per square meters, size, bedrooms, floor, level of construction.

+Output:

+4 comparable properties, 2 higher and 2 lower with the same characteristics.

 ## User Stories

 User Types:

 - Investors
 - Agents
 - Buyers
 - Sellers
 - Loaners
 - Developers

 1. Developers
    Quickly determine what is the average price for a specific property type in a given neighborhood.

 - View the average price per property type (1, 2, 3 bedroom).
 - View the cheapest and most expensive prices for a type of property.
 - View the average size of the property for the given type.
 - View the number of properties offered based on three progress completion phases:
   - Completed
   - In Progress
   - Pre construction
 - View the number of properties based on different construction type.
 - Compare different properties based on floor, year built, completion progress, size range and price range.

 ## Property data scruture